 I also praise detachment above all compassion, for compassion is nothing but a man’s going out of himself by reason of his fellow creatures’ lack, by which his heart is troubled.
 But detachment is free of this, stays in itself and is not troubled by any thing: for as long as any thing can trouble a man, he is not in a right state.
 In short, when I consider all the virtues, I find none so complete and so conformed to God as detachment.

 A master called Avicenna declares that the mind of him who stands detached is of such nobility that whatever he sees is true, and whatever he desires he obtains, and whatever he commands must be obeyed.
-And this you must know for sure: when the free mind is quite detached, it constrains God to itself, and if it were able to stand formless and free of all accidentals, it would assume God’s proper nature.
-But God can give that to none but Himself, therefore God can do no more for the detached mind than give Himself to it.
-But the man who stands thus in utter detachment is rapt into eternity in such a way that nothing transient can move him, and that he is aware of nothing corporeal and is said to be dead to the world, for he has no taste for anything earthly. . . .
+And this you must know for sure: when the free mind is quite detached, it constrains God to itself, and if it were able to stand formless and free of all transient events it would assume God’s own nature.
+But God can give that to none but Himself; therefore, God can do no more for the detached mind than give Himself to it.
+But the man who stands thus in utter detachment is rapt into eternity in such a way that nothing transient can move him, and in such a way that he is aware of nothing corporeal and is said to be dead to the world, for he has no taste for anything earthly. . . .